Places and Towns in Fountain County

 * Rynear -- was located on the Cain-Van Buren Township line and was a stop on the IS & W Railroad during the 1870s.
 Fairly sure it is not in existence today nor has been for quite a number of years.
 Assume it was named for a nearby family.
 A Post Office was there from January 24, 1872 for 10 years later, closing on September 6, 1882.
 The mail was then sent to Veedersburg.
 Platted 9-13-1871 by John Campbell & Rynear Ryneareson (Section 3 Township 19 Range 9) - note this is on the northwest corner of Cain Township.

 * Sarah -- Source: Crawfordsville Record newspaper 22 Feb1834" -- By the Acts of Court, General Assembly of Indiana - to vacate the town of Sarah in the county of Fountain."

 * Scott's Prairie -- although Wikipedia states that there has only been one town (Hillsboro) in Cain Township, Scott's Prairie on the lower western corner was certainly a community for several decades.

-* Shawnee -- a neighborhood around Salem Cemetery on the main road from Attica to Lafayette.
+* Shawnee -- a neighborhood around Salem Cemetery and the site of Salem Baptist Church (thanks Jeff) on the main road from Attica to Lafayette.
 It had a Post Office (1-8-1834 to 9-7-1854) and school and a few buildings / houses.
 North East corner of the West 1/2 of NE 1/4 of Sec 8, Twp 21 N - Rg 6W -- Shawnee Prairie was spread through this area for several miles.